 Growing Shrubs in Cold Climates

 When you are picking shrubs for zone 3 gardens, you’ll find helpful information by looking at the zone or range of zones assigned to each one.
-These zones tell you whether the plants are sufficiently cold-hardy to thrive in your area.
+These zones tell you whether the plants are sufficiently cold hardy to thrive in your area.
 If you pick zone 3 bushes to plant, you’ll have fewer problems.

 Cold Hardy Shrubs

 Zone 3 bushes are all cold hardy shrubs.
 They can survive very low temperatures and are the best choices for shrubs in cold climates.
 Which shrubs work as zone 3 bushes?
-These days, you can find cold hardy cultivars for plants that used to be only for warmer regions, like forsythia.
+These days, you can find cold hardy cultivars for plants that used to only be for warmer regions, like forsythia.